- Organisation

 9 Facilitating the Digital University

-The University of Murcia is coordinating the work package, which focuses on driving digital integration within the Alliance.
+The University of Murcia coordinates this work package, which focuses on driving digital integration within the Alliance.

 10 Towards More Seamless Mobility

-The University of Murcia is coordinating the work package, which focuses on promoting seamless mobility within the Alliance.
+The University of Murcia coordinates this work package, which focuses on promoting seamless mobility within the Alliance.

 11 Civic Engagement and Knowledge Transfer

-Linnaeus University is coordinating the work package, which focuses on promoting collaboration with local and regional actors and civil society.
+Linnaeus University coordinates this work package, which focuses on promoting collaboration with local and regional actors and civil society.

 12 Dissemination and Impact

-The University of Cologne is coordinating the work package, which focuses on communicating and disseminating the work of EUniWell both internally within the Alliance and externally within our local and regional communities, in Europe and worldwide.
+The University of Cologne coordinates this work package, which focuses on communicating and disseminating EUniWell´s work both internally within the Alliance and externally within local and regional communities, across Europe and worldwide.

 More for staff and students